whichjdk/whichjdk.com/README.md

 [Docker Images](https://hub.docker.com/r/azul/zulu-openjdk)

 Azul Systems, Inc., has specialized in professional Java technologies and commercial support for JDK.
-Azul has a high industry reputation and is engaged in various working groups to evolve the Java platform.
+Azul has a high-industry reputation and is engaged in various working groups to evolve the Java platform.

 Azul provides open source OpenJDK builds called _Azul Zulu_ for many operating systems and architectures.
 Additionally, Azul provides builds for special requirements, such as stripped down JREs and builds including OpenJFX.